cpainterwakefield/practical_db_textbook/_sources/PART2_DATA_MODELING/03-ERD-to-relational/ERD-to-relational.rst

 .. image:: supplies.svg
     :alt: The vendor and part entities, their attributes, and the supplies relationship connecting them

 We create tables **vendor** and **part** following the guidelines above, and then create the cross-reference table **vendor_part**.
 (It is common to name a cross-reference table using the names of the two tables being related, although other schemes can of course be used.)
-Note that the **supplies** relationship also has a relationship attribute, **price**, which we can incorporate into cross-reference table.
+Note that the **supplies** relationship also has a relationship attribute, **price**, which we can incorporate into the cross-reference table.
 The result, with some fictional data, is pictured below:

 .. image:: vendor_part_xref.svg
     :alt: The tables vendor, part, and vendor_part with sample data